 Also, secondhand smoke (inhaling someone else’s smoke) is almost as harmful to a woman’s fertility as smoking.
 Even if it’s only your partner who smokes, it can greatly reduce your fertility.

-Putting it simply, quitting smoking will not only offer immediate health benefits but it will increase your chance of conceiving.
+Quitting smoking will give you immediate health benefits and it will increase your chance of conceiving.

 As soon as you stop smoking fertility begins to improve.

 Given the risks for your baby, regarding smoking and pregnancy, quitting also gives your child the best start.
 You’ll also have more energy to run around with your kids, there will be no risk of secondhand smoke and you’ll be a positive role model for your family.

 Chat to your partner about quitting.
 Couples who quit together are more likely to be successful than if they try quitting alone.